arni-magnusson/wham-taf/README.md

-When a new stock assessor inherits a previous assessment, the TAF repo provides a lightweight and digestible analysis to study and rerun the previous assessment, before examining the larger archive of development model runs and other explorations.
+When a new stock assessor inherits a previous assessment, the TAF repo provides a lightweight and digestible analysis to study and rerun the previous assessment.
+The inherent complexity of the stock assessment process means that when examining the larger archive of earlier development model runs and other explorations, things may not always be straightforward to understand or rerun.